fredriki/docker-server/README.md

 ## TODO
 ### 1.0
-- [ ] List all packages that should be installed in nextcloud in its install.sh
+- [x] List all packages that should be installed in nextcloud in its install.sh
+- [x] Vaultwarden
 ### 2.0
 - [ ] Add media stack
 - [ ] Add linux iso downloader to media stack